GenSpectrum/LAPIS-SILO-e2e/README.md

 4. Add expected response files if needed

 The test runner will automatically detect and run tests for all test sets in the `/testsets/` directory.

+If the added queries contain test, whose expectedResponse-body is a `sql:` statement, the test files need to be generated before running `npm test` by running `npm run generate`.

 Before changing the `/testsets/` directory, always call `npm run dockerDown`.
 After modifying the directory this command might fail to take down all currently running containers, and they need to be stopped manually.